braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/templates/product_announcement.md

 ## Creating a product announcement

 When creating a drag-and-drop in-app message, select **Product announement** for your template.
-This templates is supported for both mobile apps and web browsers.
+This template is supported for both mobile apps and web browsers.

 ![The in-app message editor with the template for a product announcement.][img1]